Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

-The procedure of this analysis follows the preceding work on the measurement of the $\BcTauNu$ at FCC-ee, reported in Ref.~\cite{Amhis_2021}.
+This section provides a description of the full analysis.
 The detector concepts, simulated samples, and the analysis setup are described in detail in Ref.~\cite{Amhis_2021} and not repeated here.
-Additional simulated samples used in this work are summarised in Sec.~\ref{sec:sig_bkg_samples} and the updated analysis tools are publicly available in Ref.~\cite{perez_emmanuel_2021_4818652}.
+Additional simulated samples used in this work are summarised in Sec.~\ref{sec:sig_bkg_samples} and the updated analysis tools are publicly available in Ref.~\cite{perez_emmanuel_2023_8208701}.
 The main kinematic features to characterise events in this analysis are discussed in Sec.~\ref{sec:thrust}.
 In this analysis, events are selected with a series of rectangular selections on their kinematic properties, followed by two boosted decision tree (BDT) classifiers described in Secs.~\ref{sec:BDT1} and~\ref{sec:BDT2}.
 The BDT-based final selection, detailed Sec.~\ref{sec:sel_opt}, separates the $\BcTauNu$ and $\BTauNu$ signals into two categories with high signal-to-background ratios~($S/B$) and little cross-contamination.
 A template fit is performed simultaneously for two signal modes to estimate their individual yields and precisions, as described in Sec.~\ref{sec:fit}.
 Considerations of potential systematic uncertainties and the expected experimental precision in scenarios with nonideal background modelling are also discussed in Secs.~\ref{sec:syst} and~\ref{sec:scenarios}.
 Finally, Secs~\ref{sec:less_data} discusses the projected precision in case of a smaller dataset.